Slinky: Other uses

-High school teachers and college professors have used Slinkys to simulate the properties of waves, United States troops in the Vietnam War used them as mobile radio antennas (as have amateur radio operators), and NASA has used them in zero-gravity physics experiments in the Space Shuttle.

 Slinkys and similar springs can be used to create a 'laser gun' like sound effect.

-This is done by holding up a slinky in the air and striking one end, resulting in a metallic tone which sharply lowers in pitch.
+This is done by holding up a Slinky in the air and striking one end, causing a metallic sound that sharply lowers in pitch.
 The effect can be amplified by attaching a plastic cup to one end of the Slinky.

-In 1959, John Cage composed an avant garde work called Sounds of Venice scored for (among other things) a piano, a slab of marble and Venetian broom, a birdcage of canaries, and an amplified Slinky.

-The Helixophone is the name the composer and artist Sonia Paço-Rocchia gave to the musical instrument made with a Slinky and a resonator.
-Hélix is a sound installation using up to twenty of those Helixophones but automated and playing an interactive sound composition.
+The Helixophone is the name composer and artist Sonia Paço-Rocchia gave to a musical instrument made with a Slinky and a resonator.
+Hélix is a sound installation with up to 20 Helixophones, automated and playing an interactive sound composition.

-Metal Slinky can be used as an antenna - it resonates between 7 and 8 MHz.
-During Vietnam war it was used as a portable antenna for local HF communication.
-This setup had many advantages over a long wire shot from M79 grenade launcher: small dimensions, fast and quiet installation, reusability, good takeoff angle for local communication and good enough performance.
-It was also used to extend range of a handheld radio.
+Metal Slinkys can be used as an antenna; it resonates between 7 and 8 MHz.
+During the Vietnam War, it was used as a portable antenna for local HF communication.
+This setup had many advantages over a long wire shot from M79 grenade launcher: small dimensions, fast and quiet installation, reusability, good takeoff angle for local communication, and adequate performance.
+It was also used to extend the ranges of handheld radios.

-In 1985, in conjunction with the Johnson Space Center and the Houston Museum of Natural Science, Space Shuttle Discovery astronauts created a video demonstrating how familiar toys behave in space.
-"It won't slink at all," Dr. M. Rhea Seddon said of Slinky, "It sort of droops."
+In 1985, in conjunction with the Johnson Space Center and the Houston Museum of Natural Science, Space Shuttle Discovery astronauts created a video demonstrating how familiar toys behaved in space.
+One astronaut described the toy as "sort of droop[ing]".
 The video was prepared to stimulate interest in school children about the basic principles of physics and the phenomenon of weightlessness.

-In 1992, the Bishop Museum in Honolulu, Hawaii, hosted an interactive traveling exhibit developed by the Franklin Institute of Philadelphia, called "What Makes Music?"
-Among other things, visitors could examine what makes musical sound by creating waves on an eight-foot-long version of a Slinky toy.

-Several online videos have shown the Slinky acting as an excellent squirrel deterrent for bird feeders when mounted on the pole of the bird feeder to prevent squirrels from climbing up the pole to reach the bird feeders.
+Several online videos have shown that a Slinky can be mounted on the pole of a bird feeder to deter squirrels from climbing up the pole.